andrei-voia/chowder_game/README.md

 By starting the pvp mode, the last man standing alive will be the one that wins the level.

 ![alt text](https://github.com/andrei-voia/chowder_game/blob/master/Screenshot_5.png "game")

+## More details

+For more details, please check the .docx file from this project.